JoshOrndorff/frameless-node-template/README.md

 #### 4. Opaque Decoding

 Well, still no. The reason for that is that now your client will think of an extrinsic as `Vec<u8>`, and the Runtime thinks of it as `BasicExtrinsic`.
 How are you going to link the two?

-Which bytes
+> Basically, ask yourself: how can you encode the `BasicExtrinsic`, such that it is decode-able as
+> both `BasicExtrinsic`` and `Vec<u8>`?

 In other words, imagine you pass in some bytes to your `curl/wscat` command.
 The same bytes should be decode-able as both a `Vec<u8>` and `BasicExtrinsic`.